amwebexpert/etoolbox/README.md

 * Linux: `build/Web Toolbox-<version>.AppImage`
 * MacOS: `build/Web Toolbox-<version>.dmg`

+TODOs

+List of future tools:

+* JSON to Javascript Object
+* List Github projects of a given username

 ## License

 This project is licensed under the MIT license, Copyright (c) 2020 André Masson.
 For more information see `LICENSE.md`.